whyohengee/mysite/src/blog/creating-pages-from-markdown-files-in-gatsby.md

 ---
-title: Creating pages from Markdown Files in Gatsby JS
+title: Creating pages from Markdown files in Gatsby JS
 date: 2018-05-10
 ---